PREP-NexT/PREP-SHOT/doc/source/Mathematical_notations.rst

 Factors
 +++++++

-To account for the variable factor, fixed factor, and investment factor, we need to convert all future costs to their net present value.
+To account for the variable factor, fixed factor, and capital factor, we need to convert all future costs to their net present value.
 This means adjusting for the time value of money so that all costs are expressed in terms of today's dollars.

 We also assume that variable cost and fixed cost for non-modelled years are assumed to be equal to the cost of the last modelled year preceding them.
 This allows for consistent comparison across different time periods and technologies.